 Smoked Salmon Picnic and Hot Drinks

 After exploring by kayak, hungry kayakers are welcomed back on board the mother-ship with hot drinks and a picnic of Ketchikan's finest smoked silver salmon.
-Our Orcas Cove Select smoked salmon is caught by local fishing vessels and smoked at the Silver Lining Cannery in downtown Ketchikan.
+Our Orcas Cove Select smoked salmon is caught and smoked in Alaska.
 Many of our guests tell us that it is the best smoked salmon they have ever tasted!

 We went on the Orcas Cove trip, and we had a wonderful time.
 The views were pristine.
 We saw a couple of bald eagles, sea stars and a bunch of salmon jumping in the water.
 The staff was very fun, friendly, and professional.
 Our guide happily took pictures of us when we asked her to.
 She also told us some cool stories about Ketchikan, and her adventures living there.
 The light lunch of salmon, cream cheese and crackers were just perfect after kayaking.